Conduct in On Campus Exams

 Please listen carefully because this information is very important.

-• Exam rules start now and remain in place until all papers are collected, and we tell you to leave the room.
+- Exam rules start now and remain in place until all papers are collected, and you have left the room.

-• All notes, phones, and electronic devices including earbuds, smartwatches, smart glasses, translators and smart pens must be stored in a closed bag under your chair or desk for the entire exam.
+- All notes, dictionaries, phones, and electronic devices including earbuds, smartwatches, smart glasses, fitness trackers, translators and smart pens must be stored in a closed bag under your chair or desk for the entire exam.

 WE ARE GOING TO GIVE YOU TIME NOW TO FOLLOW THESE IMPORTANT RULES:

-• Switch your phone OFF completely.
+- Switch your phone OFF completely.
 Silent mode or flight mode is not allowed.
-Disable any alarms you have set.
+Disable any alarms you have set, as these can cause your phone to turn back on.

-• Check that the question paper on your desk is for the correct exam that you expect to be taking.
+- Check that the question paper on your desk is for the correct exam that you expect to be taking.
+(Pause to allow checking.)

-• Complete your attendance slip and the front of all answer books or Tele form sheets now.
-(Pause to allow completion.)
+- You can complete your attendance slip and the front of all answer books or Tele form sheets now.
 Place your student ID card on your desk so invigilators can check your attendance.

 Fire Safety Announcement